 1. Maximum number of garments on a marker –

-Number of garments on marker (G’s ) should be maximum depending on Continue reading “Characteristics of a good fabric cut plan which will save fabric”
+Number of garments on marker (G’s ) should be maximum depending on Continue reading “How to identify what is a good fabric cut plan ?”

 Guide to the art of making a fabric saving cut plan !

 A cut order plan is a logical division of an order quantity into lays (spread) of fabric such that desired number of garment pieces can be cut in the required size ratio.
 Cut order plan is made to minimize time and effort in cutting as well as to utilize fabric efficiently.

 Cut order plan is also referred as lay plan or cut plan in apparel industry.
 A good cut order plan will require less time and effort for spreading and will use lesser fabric per garment

 A cut order plan is made by following these steps :Continue reading “What is a cut order plan and how it is made ?”

 Cutting process in garment industry can be tricky and many people are perplexed on how this magical feat of matching every check/stripe is achieved by the factories.
 Here is the step by step, brief explanation on cutting process in garment industry and the cutting process flowchart at the end of the article.

 To cut many garments simultaneously, fabric is spread in layers one over the on a long table.
 This process in called spreading or laying.